Khamisjaden/ticket-lifecycle/README.md

 - Create Tickets as an end user
 - Observe and Respond as help desk professional
-- Set properties to the ticket
+- Set properties to the appropriate ticket

 <h2>Installation Steps</h2>